GarrettYoung510/Snake/README.md

 ## Challenges

+* Making the snake grow and go faster
 * A LOT of testing
 * I kept working on it and did not commit as often as I should have